 “Commonplaces never become tiresome.
 It is we who become tired when we cease to be curious and appreciative.
 We find that it is not a new scene which is needed, but a new viewpoint.”

-Rockwell’s illustration technique found a perfect balance between a realistic photographic look and a charming oil painting.
+Rockwell’s illustration technique was a perfect mixture of a realistic photographic look and a charming oil painting.
 His illustrations were more like having one foot in reality and the other in a dreamy fantasy.
 Perhaps this is why most of his subjects had idealistic scenes.

 “The View of life I communicate in my pictures excludes the sordid and the ugly.
 I paint life as I would like it to be.”